BrainardLab/VirtualWorldColorConstancy/Examples/Readme.txt

     RunToyVirtualWorldRecipes('targetReflectanceScaledCopies',true);

-6. To make cropped image montage like in Figure 5, use the function: makeCroppedImageMontage
+6. To make cropped image montage as in Figure 5, use the function: makeCroppedImageMontage

-    An example call for the case with luminance levels [0.2 0.4 0.6] each with 5 images would be makeCroppedImageMontage('pathToFolder',[0.2 0.4 0.6], [1:5],0.005);
+    Example: For luminance levels [0.2 0.4 0.6] each with 5 images:

+    makeCroppedImageMontage('pathToFolder',[0.2 0.4 0.6], [1:5],0.005);

+    Where 'pathToFolder' is the path to the condition fodler.
     The montage would be saved in 'pathToFolder' as a .eps file.

-7. To get Figure 6, 7 and 8.
-Use the functions: